Thanks to good roads and a well-integrated transport system, getting around Singapore is generally stress-free.

 The two Light Rail Transit (LRT) systems in Bukit Panjang, and Sengkang and Punggol, were mostly designed as a complement to the already extensive MRT system, providing further-out areas with a link to the MRT.

 Singapore's trains are currently run in combination by SMRT Corporation Ltd (SMRT) and SBS Transit (SBS).
-Each company operates a number of lines that together form Singapore's rail network.
-More information can be found on Singapore's Land Transport Authority (LTA) website
+Each company operates numerous lines that together form Singapore's rail network.

 Buses